chrnan6711/lasersite/3dengine.md

 `r1`, `r2`, and `r3` specify the order in which the axes of rotation are applied.
 This is necessary because three-dimensional rotation is non-commutative (order matters).

-`proj` determines projection style; 0 enables perspective (realistic) projection and 1 enables parallel projection.
+`proj` determines projection style; 0 enables perspective (realistic) projection and 1 enables parallel projection (think Roller Coaster Tycoon 2).

 `d` determines the distance of the origin in three-dimensional space from the "camera".